Reckless With Stickers:

 These weren’t casual decals.
 These were high-stakes cucumber halos of destiny—tiny circles placed on the skin and priced somewhere between “that’s ambitious” and “that’s my @&$#%! electric bill.”

 The pitch?
-Each patch supposedly contained an organic nano-crystalline lattice—also known as cellulose… or, even more simply, the structural integrity of a cucumber shaved into microscopic ambition.
+Each patch supposedly contained an organic nano-crystalline lattice—also known as cellulose (you know, the material that termites fight over) … or, even more simply, the structural integrity of a cucumber shaved into microscopic ambition.
 Activated by your body heat, they allegedly reflect specific wavelengths of light back into your skin.

 No chemicals.